-Copyright © 2019 Gigamon Inc. All Rights Reserved.
-No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language in any form or by any means without Gigamon's written permission.
+Copyright 2019 Gigamon Inc..
+All rights reserved.

+Information in this document is subject to change without notice.
+The software described in this document is furnished under a license agreement or nondisclosure agreement.
+No part of this publication may be reproduced, transcribed, translated into any language, stored in a retrieval system, or transmitted in any form or any means without the written permission of Gigamon Inc..